SnowyPlums/p2p-filetransfer/README.md

    - Click "Send File"
    - Select the file you want to send
-   - Share the generated link with the recipient

 2. On the recipient's device:
-   - Open the shared link
    - Wait for the connection to establish
    - The file transfer will begin automatically